cgwire/kitsu/docs/getting-started-production/README.md

 Otherwise, the video is compressed to 1080P and 30mbits/sec.

-Click on the "Attach preview" button, the explorer opens and lets you choose your file or several files.
+Click on the "Attach preview" button.
+The explorer opens and lets you choose your file or several files.

 ![attach preview](../img/getting-started/attach_preview.png)